Chapter 1 : The First Meeting

 “That would be great.
 I’d better go though; otherwise Kingsley will probably kill me.
 See you soon Sirius,” I replied, while heading towards the front door.

 Damn Kingsley, always trying to ruin my fun.
 This report was going to take hours.
-At least the Order meeting was interesting, I thought, while stumbling down the stairs of twelve Grimmauld Place.
+At least the Order meeting was interesting, though it did have some odd people there such as that Remus bloke.

 Author Note: Hello everyone!
 I’ve been resisting Remus/Tonks plot bunnies for weeks now, as I would have 4 WIPs then, but I eventually gave into them!
 I hope you liked Tonks’s characterisation, as I had a lot of fun writing her.
 It would be great to hear what you think of the first chapter, so if you left a review, I would love you forever!